MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_app_materials_reviews.md

 # Job App Materials Reviews

-The point of this is to get your job application materials as perfefct as possible.
+The point of this is to get your job application materials as perfect as possible.
 You will probably miss a thing or two, so we'll rely on an extra set of eyes to catch those mistakes.

 ## Instructions